Regularity for eigenfunctions of Schr\"odinger operators: Lie structure at infinity

 We begin by choosing a true metric $\bar g$ on $TM$, that is, $\bar g$ is smooth up to the boundary.
 Let $U_\epsilon(X)$ be an $\epsilon$-neighborhood of $X$ in $M$ with respect to $\bar g$.
 Later on we will need that the distance function to $X$ with respect to $\bar g$ is a smooth function on $U_\epsilon(X)\smallsetminus X$ for sufficiently small $\epsilon>0$.
 Unfortunately, such an $\epsilon>0$ does not exists for arbitrary metrics $\bar g$ on $M$.
 On the other hand, such an $\epsilon>0$ exists if a certain compatibility condition between $M$, $X$ and $\bar g$ holds, and for given $M$ and $X$ a compatible $\bar g$ exists.
 More precisely, the compatibility condition is that there is an $\epsilon>0$ such that for any $V\in T_xM$, $x\in X$, $V\perp T_xX$, the curve $\gamma_V:t\mapsto \exp_x(tV)$ is defined for $|t|< \epsilon$ and the boundary depth is constant along such curves.
 For example metrics $\bar g$ whose restriction to a tubular neighborhood of $X$ are product metrics of $\bar g|_X$ with a metric on a transversal section, satisfy this compatibility condition.
 However, we cannot assume without loss of generality that for given $M$ and $X$ there is a metric $\bar g$ providing such a product structure.
 (For example, consider the case that the normal bundle of $X$ in $M$ is non-trivial.
 Then there is no product metric on a neighborhood of $X$, whereas a compatible metric exists.)

 Now let $r_X$ denote the smoothed distance function to $X$ with respect to a true metric $\bar g$ that satisfies the compatibility condition of the previous paragraph.
 The function $r_X$ thus coincides with the distance function to $X$ on $U_\epsilon(X)$, for some $\epsilon>0$, and is smooth and positive on $M\setminus X$.
+We will also assume $r_X\leq 1$.

 Any $x\in X$ has an open neighborhood $U$ in $M$ and a submersion $y=(y_1,\ldots,y_k):U\to \RR^k$ with $X\cap U=y^{-1}(0)$ and $r_X=|y|=\sqrt{\sum_i y_i^2}$.

 \begin{lemma} Let $(M,\maV)$ be a Lie manifold, $X \subset M$ be a submanifold with corners.
 Then